ClusterM/localtuya_rc/README.md

 # LocalTuyaIR Remote Control integration for Home Assistant

-Many users rely on the [LocalTuya](https://github.com/rospogrigio/localtuya) integration for Home Assistant to control Tuya-based devices locally, without the need for a cloud connection.
-However, this popular integration does not offer support for IR remote controller emulators, leaving a significant gap for those who wish to seamlessly integrate Wi-Fi-based IR remote emulators into their smart home setup.
+Many users rely on the [LocalTuya](https://github.com/rospogrigio/localtuya) integration for Home Assistant to control Tuya-based devices locally, without relying on cloud services.
+However, this popular integration currently does not support IR remote controller emulators.
+As a result, those wishing to integrate Tuya’s Wi-Fi-based IR remote emulators into their smart home environment are left without a straightforward solution.

 ![image](https://github.com/user-attachments/assets/a7f441d4-75b2-4a68-aadd-288f4f013149)

-This integration is designed specifically to address that limitation.
-It provides full local control of Tuya Wi-Fi IR remote controller emulators within Home Assistant, entirely bypassing the Tuya cloud.
-By doing so, it ensures:
+This integration addresses that gap.
+It provides full local control of Tuya Wi-Fi IR remote controllers within Home Assistant, entirely bypassing the Tuya cloud.
+By doing so, you gain:
 * Local Control: No external cloud services required.
-All communication stays within your local network, improving reliability and responsiveness.
+All communication remains within your local network, improving reliability and responsiveness.
-* Flexible IR Control: Seamlessly integrate Wi-Fi-based IR remote emulators from Tuya, enabling you to automate and manage various IR-controlled devices — such as TVs, air conditioners, and audio systems — directly through Home Assistant.
+* Flexible IR Control: Seamlessly integrate Wi-Fi-based IR remote emulators from Tuya, enabling you to manage a wide range of IR-controlled devices—such as TVs, air conditioners, and audio systems—directly from Home Assistant.

 ## Integration setup

 Just like other Tuya devices controlled locally, you’ll need to obtain the device’s “local key” (the encryption key) to manage the IR remote emulator without relying on the cloud.
-You can provide this key manually if you already know it, or let the setup wizard guide you through the process of retrieving it via the Tuya API.
-Unfortunately, this still requires you to create a developer account at iot.tuya.com and link it to your existing Tuya account.
-Once linked, the integration can use your API credentials (Access ID and Access Secret) to automatically fetch the local key.
+If you already know the local key, you can provide it manually.
+Otherwise, let the setup wizard guide you through retrieving it via the Tuya API.
+Unfortunately, this still requires creating a developer account at iot.tuya.com and linking it to your existing Tuya account.
+After linking, the integration uses your API credentials (Access ID and Access Secret) to automatically fetch the local key.

 ### Providing the Local Key Manually